dhruvja/ephemeral-rollups-spl/README.md

 # Ephemeral Rollups SPL

-This repository is aimed at providing implementations for very standard actions done in and out of the MagicBlock's Ephemeral Rollups engine's runtime.
+This repository is aimed at providing reference implementations for very standard actions done in and out of the MagicBlock's Ephemeral Rollups engine's runtime.

 ## Ephemeral Rollups Wrap

 This crate provide an example implementation on how to wrap/unwrap Lamports (SOL) and SPL Tokens in and out of the Ephemeral Rollups.

-### Escrowing Lamports (SOL) in and out of the ER
+### Moving Lamports (SOL) in and out of the ER

-For escrowing lamports, the following IX are provided:
+For escrowing/wrapping lamports, the following IX are provided:

 - `lamport_escrow_create` -> Create a new `LamportEscrow` account, holding escrowed lamports (is controlled by an "authority" wallet)
-- `lamport_escrow_claim` -> The "authority" wallet can withdraw the lamports contained in the `LamportEscrow` to somewhere else (can be used both on-chain and in the ER)
+- `lamport_escrow_claim` -> The "authority" wallet can withdraw the lamports contained in the `LamportEscrow` to any wallet (can be used both on-chain and in the ER)
 - `lamport_escrow_delegate` -> Delegate the `LamportEscrow` into the ER (becomes unusable on-chain)
 - `lamport_escrow_undelegate` -> Undelegate the `LamportEscrow` back out from the ER (becomes usable again on-chain)